Our family’s favorite place to stay at Walt Disney World is Animal Kingdom Lodge, hands-down.

-In this post I’ll compare the two resorts, share the pros and cons of each, and likely overload you with tons of pictures.
+In this post, I’ll share my review of the resort, the pros and cons of each property, and likely overload you with tons of pictures!

 Now I’ll compare and contrast the dining and amenities found at both resorts.
 First of all, guests staying at Jambo House and Kidani Village are allowed to use the amenities at BOTH locations.
 That gives you a lot of options!